-- Be aware if someone suspicious is in the residence hall or walking around outside, call the Dean of Students or another College officer.
+- Be aware if someone suspicious is in the residence hall or walking around outside, and call the Dean of Students or another College officer.

 - Know that sexual assault is never the victim’s fault, regardless of the situation they were in.

+5.02.08 Reporting Sexual Assault.
 Anyone who believes he/she is the victim of sexual abuse at Divine Word College should immediately contact the Dubuque County Sheriff at 911 and the President of the College or appropriate administrator.
 Sexual assault may be reported to the College Counselor, who will maintain strict confidentiality unless the student or employee releases the information to other authorities.